BridgeUSA Is Creating High School Chapters

 Bridge High School, formerly known as Real Talk, brings together high schoolers from across the political spectrum to engage in discussion about political issues happening around the country.
 The program provides students with tools for navigating discussions and disagreements, understanding current events, and mediating conversations, and allows them to better understand alternative perspectives to political topics.

-By combining resources and communities from Real Talk and BridgeUSA, BridgeUSA is creating a pipeline from the beginning of high school to the end of graduate school for students to practice civil discourse and engage across lines of difference.
+By combining resources and communities from Real Talk and BridgeUSA, BridgeUSA is creating a pipeline from the beginning of high school to the end of graduate school for students to practice constructive discourse and engage across lines of difference.

 “Whether it’s high school students or college students, the fact is that our generation will inherit the future of American democracy and bear the cost of polarization for years to come.
 BridgeUSA is committed to equipping the next generation of leaders with the skills, network, and opportunity needed to build a movement that fights polarization and elevates a narrative of empathy and dignity,” said Manu Meel, CEO of BridgeUSA.